CombineSoldier14/combinesoldier14.github.io/pages/cmbot-tos.md

 ## Overview
 While CombineBot as a Discord bot is free and open-source, there are a few things I expect from you, and You can expect from me.
 These terms will help you understand what your rights are while using CombineBot.

-## Please don"t do these things...
+## Please don't do these things...
 * Use CombineBot for *any and all* illegal purposes.
     * This includes, but is not limited to, using CombineBot for harassment, spamming, or distributing malicious content.
 * Modify CombineBot in a way that is incompatible with the GNU General-Purpose License, either version 3, or *(at your option)*, any later version.